Redbrick posted an articleWith this announcement, the Victoria-based company enters into a new phase of business growth see more

 SendtoNews' sports video content is both VAST and VPAID compliant and the architecture of its video player technologies, as well as its independent analytics partnerships, address market needs for transparency around viewability and invalid traffic.

-SendtoNews posted an articleSendtoNews Ranks No. 4th overall on the 2018 Growth 500, and first out of all media companies see more
+SendtoNews Video Inc. posted an articleSendtoNews Ranks No. 4th overall on the 2018 Growth 500, and first out of all media companies see more

 Canadian Business and Maclean’s have ranked SendtoNews (STN) No.4 on the 30th annual Growth 500, the definitive ranking of Canada’s fastest-growing Companies.
 SendtoNews increased revenue of 8,388% over the past 5 years.
 Along with this, STN ranked 1st overall in the Marketing and Media category, repeating its success from 2017.